SSWConsulting/SSW.Rules.Content/rules/avoid-micro-jargon/rule.md

 ```

 :::good
-These method names are much better - they instantly convey to anyone what they do
+Good example - These method names are much better as they instantly convey to anyone what they do
 :::